-It is the experience of the attorneys with the Law Office of Bryan Fagan, PLLC that as the years have passed the effect of social media on divorce cases has grown rapidly.
-Whether it is learning of infidelity through someone inadvertently posting a photo or keeping track of missed visitation opportunities by noting them on a website, the uses of social media are quite diverse in the context of a family lawcase.
+The attorneys' experience with the Law Office of Bryan Fagan, PLLC, that as the years have passed, the effect of social media on divorce cases has increased.
+Whether it is learning of infidelity through someone inadvertently posting a photo or keeping track of missed visitation opportunities by noting them on a website, the uses of social media are pretty diverse in the context of a family law case.

-On a whole other level, I believe that social media exposes each of us too far more people than our brains are able to comprehend.
-Seeing other people’s “highlight reels” of good times and happiness can further exacerbate our own feelings of unease and discontentment.
+On a whole other level, I believe that social media exposes each of us too far more people than our brains can comprehend.
+Seeing other people's "highlight reels" of good times and happiness can further exacerbate our feelings of unease and discontentment.

-It wouldn’t surprise me at all to learn that by simply surfing around various social media websites that we can become more likely to contemplate divorce as a result.
+It wouldn't surprise me at all to learn that by simply surfing around various social media websites, we can become more likely to contemplate divorce as a result.